66% Grade 7 Math (M+E)

 Source: Westwood parent survey I conducted in 2024 as part of my service on the district Portrait of a Graduate committee (28 respondents).
 Directional findings from engaged parents.

-Three Consecutive Years Below Level Services
+School Funding: Three Years Below Level Services

 FY25